mathurinm/mathurinm.github.io/index.md

 - With Elsa Cazelles, Thomas Moreau, Aymeric Dieuleveut and Lorenzo Rosasco we organized LOL 2024 (Learning and optimization in Luminy) in CIRM.
 It was a blast, we are planning to hold the 4th edition in the first semester of 2026: stay tuned!
 - We organized the SMAI MODE days in Lyon, from march 27th to march 29th.
 A minicourse on optimal transport by Gabriel Peyré and Yann Brenier was held at ENS de Lyon on the 25th and 26th.
 - With Titouan Vayer and the help of GDR MIA we organized a thematic day on dimension reduction at ENS Lyon.
 The final planning is available [here](https://gdr-mia.math.cnrs.fr/events/dimreduc).
-- Our paper on Coordinate descent for SLOPE was accepted to AISTATS'23! [./assets/pdf/slides_slope.pdf Slides of the paper] presented at the Statistical Learning Seminar
+- Our paper on Coordinate descent for SLOPE was accepted to AISTATS'23!
+[Slides of the paper](./assets/pdf/slides_slope.pdf) presented at the Statistical Learning Seminar
 - 2 papers accepted at Neurips'22, on benchopt and skglm.
 - I gave a course on convex optimization at the [Computation and Modelling school](https://wmat.pwr.edu.pl/en/cm2022 ) in Wrocław; resources are on my teaching page.
 - [celer 0.7](https://github.com/mathurinm/celer) is released, with a fast ElasticNet solver thanks to [Badr Moufad](https://github.com/Badr-MOUFAD )!